MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/New-SmbGlobalMapping.md

 ```

 ## DESCRIPTION
 The **New-SmbGlobalMapping** cmdlet creates an SMB global mapping on the SMB client to an SMB share.
 Global mappings allow all users to use the same mapping.
 Its primary use is for Windows Containers.
-Global mappings support standalone and failover cluster SMB shares, they do not support DFS Namspace folder shares.
+Global mappings support standalone and failover cluster SMB shares, they do not support DFS Namespace folder shares.

 ## EXAMPLES